Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Examples

 It's very hard to compute the cohomology of the whole complex.
 However, the complex is graded by spin $J$ and flavor symmetry $T$ and so does the cohomology.
 For each spin $J$ and $T$ charge, the cohomology can be computed by hand.
 Here, we list part of the cohomology of small spins.

 Although the whole cohomology is hard to compute, its ghost number zero part is easy to find.
-It can be identified with functions on the infinite jet of the "non derived" critical locus
+It can be identified with functions on the infinite jet of the critical locus of $W$